Arcensoth/language-mcfunction/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug report checklist:**
 [ ] The language-mcfunction extension only provides syntax highlighting.
 Have you confirmed that your issue is with the syntax highlighting, and **not** other features such as squiggly underlines, warning indicators, and/or pop-ups?
-[ ] Have you disabled all other datapack-related extensions?
+[ ] Ensure that you are able to reproduce the issue without any other datapack-related extensions enabled.
-[ ] Have you attached a screenshot of the bug?
+[ ] Make sure you attach a screenshot to your bug report.
+Bug reports without a screenshot will be closed.

 **Describe the bug:**